Sindh University Receives Over Rs. 11.2m From Provincial Govt Under Scholarship Programme - UrduPoint

 Sindh University Receives Over Rs.
 11.2m From Provincial Govt Under Scholarship Programme

-The scholarship programme is aimed at providing financial assistance to the students who are unable to afford their educational expenses due to financial constraints, the university spokesman informed here on Friday.
+The scholarship programme is aimed at providing financial assistance to the students who are unable to afford their educational expenses due to financial constraints, the University's spokesman told here Saturday.

 Vice-Chancellor, Prof. Dr. Muhammad Siddique Kalhoro has expressed his gratitude to the Sindh Ministry of Zakat and Ushr for its generous contribution in terms of scholarship programme for the needy students.